 The surrounding area, known for its Bauhaus architecture, showcases an interesting period of Tel Aviv’s architectural history.
 Along the eastern edge of Central Tel Aviv are the Tel Aviv Museum of Art and the indoor Sarona Market.

-Neve Tzedek is the oldest neighborhood of the new city of Tel Aviv.
+Neve Tzedek is the oldest neighborhood in the new city of Tel Aviv.
 It is located a couple of blocks from the sea, in between Central Tel Aviv and Jaffa.
 A few blocks away is HaTachana, which is the old train station that now houses an abundance of cute shops and restaurants, as well as a couple of small museums.

 Neve Tzedek is one of the most expensive neighborhoods in Tel Aviv.
 Its streets make you feel as if you’re in the South of France or a little Mediterranean seaside village.
 The neighborhood is very quiet and tucked away from the bustling streets where buses and cars zoom by just a few blocks away.